UpstreamDataInc/amodbus/doc/source/library/architecture/architecture.rst

 Architecture
 =============

-The internal structure of pymodbus is a bit complicated, mostly due to the mixture of sync and async.
+The internal structure of amodbus is a bit complicated, mostly due to the mixture of sync and async.

 The overall architecture can be viewed as: